- How do I contact the PEOT office?

 5. What is the current daily rate of pay?

-The current rate of pay is $241.15, and is based on the teacher’s A1 zero year’s experience grid rate.
+The current rate of pay, as of September 1, 2020, is $246.00, and is based on the teacher’s A1 zero year’s experience grid rate.
 Take the A1 zero rate and divide by 194 for your daily rate.

 6. What is the salary grid for teachers?